-In line with UN and international legal framework, FAO´s Policy on Indigenous Peoples ensures the organization makes all due efforts to respect, include and promote Indigenous issues in its work.
-The core principles of the policy are self-determined development; respect for Indigenous Peoples’ knowledge, cultures and traditional practices that contribute to sustainable and equitable development; and Free, Prior, and Informed Consent (FPIC).
-PSUI has the corporate responsibility for the implementation of the FAO Policy on Indigenous Peoples, and the FAO manual on FPIC, providing technical support to other units and projects.
+FAO's Policy on Indigenous Peoples aligns with the UN and the international legal framework, prioritising the inclusion and promotion of Indigenous Peoples' issues in its work.
+The FAO Policy upholds core principles such as self-determined development, respect for Indigenous Peoples' knowledge, cultures and traditional practices and FPIC.
+The Indigenous Peoples Unit (PSUI) has the corporate responsibility for implementing the FAO Policy and the FAO manual on FPIC providing technical support to other units and projects.

-The FPIC E-learning course is available online, the course focuses on how to practically operationalize the indigenous peoples’ right to Free, Prior and Informed Consent (FPIC) throughout all stages of the project cycle.
+The FPIC E-learning course focuses on how to practically operationalize the indigenous Peoples’ right to Free, Prior and Informed Consent (FPIC) throughout all stages of the project cycle.
 The course is primarily intended for professionals directly engaged in the development and implementation of projects involving indigenous peoples.
-Available in English, French & Spanish
+Available online in English, French & Spanish

 International normative framework